C17315336/Java-Assignment/README.md

 ``` SQL
 DELETE FROM `assignment` WHERE `StopNumber` > 0
 ```
-This removes everything in the database as there is no stop numbers 0
+This removes everything in the database as there are no stop numbers 0

 ### Filter
+This class takes the users input from the text field and applies it to the `setRowFilter` which will then update the table's content

+### LoadData
+This class will take the values loaded from the CSV